jasonbayton/11ty/_src/blog/2023/04/a-new-venture.md

 To address this, I am introducing **Mini Mobility: Modern Mobile Management for the next generation of Mobility Experts**

-With this new venture, I am taking my decade of Enterprise Mobility expertise combined with my unique ability to adapt the most complex of topics to any audience, and creating a series of educational books for children that will expose them early on to the Enterprise Mobility ecosystem.
+With this new venture, I am taking my decade of Enterprise Mobility expertise, and creating a series of educational books for children that will expose them early on to the Enterprise Mobility ecosystem.

 ## Daddy's Phone Can't Do That!